 The Ramsdell House was built in 1858, and is the oldest surviving building in Ceredo.
-This Greek Revival style home is believed to have been the first brick house built in the town of Ceredo, which was founded in 1857 by a group of New England abolitionists led by Massachusetts Congressman Eli Thayer.
-Thayer and his followers (Z.D.
-Ramsdell among them) sought to establish Ceredo as a means of demonstrating the superiority of a free economy over one founded on the institution of slavery.
-Because of their anti-slavery leanings the residents of Ceredo were heavily involved in the activities of the Underground Railroad and historians believe that a concealed basement in the Ramsdell House was at one time used as a hiding place for runaway slaves fleeing to Ohio.
+This Greek Revival style home is believed to have been the first brick house built in the town, which was founded in 1857 by a group of New England abolitionists led by Massachusetts Congressman Eli Thayer.
+Thayer and his supporters, including shoemaker Zophar Ramsdell, sought to establish Ceredo as a means of demonstrating the superiority of a free economy over one founded on the institution of slavery.
+Today many people believe that the town's early residents were involved in the activities of the Underground Railroad, and that the Ramsdell House was used as a hiding place for runaway slaves fleeing to Ohio.
 The house was added to the National Register of Historic Places in 1983 and underwent a full restoration in 1985.
 Today it is owned by the Town of Ceredo and operated as a museum and community center.
 The Ramsdell House stands as a testament to the unique place of Ceredo as an anti-slavery settlement in a slave state.

 Backstory and Context

-The founder of Ceredo, Eli Thayer, was one of the most prominent abolitionists in American politics in the nineteenth-century United States.
-He is particularly well-known for his involvement in the leadup to “Bleeding Kansas,” a violent precursor to the Civil War in which anti- and pro-slavery settlers in the Kansas Territory attempted to resolve the issue of whether their polity would enter the Union as a free or slave state by force.
-For his own part Thayer used his influence in Massachusetts to organize the Massachusetts Emigrant Aid Company in 1854, which sought to recruit anti-slavery settlers for migration to Kansas.
-Through this company, Thayer provided temporary hotel accommodations for anti-slavery settlers in Kansas and helped fund local industries and improvements in the anti-slavery towns they established.
-In founding the town of Ceredo in 1857, Thayer sought to replicate such towns closer to home in the state of Virginia.
-Finding land in eastern Virginia too expensive for his purposes, Thayer purchased land at the convergence of the Ohio River and Twelvepole Creek (a tributary of the Big Sandy River) in Wayne County.
+The founder of Ceredo, Eli Thayer, was one of the most prominent abolitionists in American politics during the 1850s.
+He is particularly well-known for his involvement in “Bleeding Kansas,” by organizing a company for recruiting anti-slavery settlers to the Kansas Territory in 1854.
+Through this company, Thayer provided accommodations for anti-slavery settlers in Kansas and helped fund local industries and improvements in the towns they established.
+In founding the town of Ceredo in 1857, Thayer sought to replicate such towns in southern, slave states.
+Finding land in eastern Virginia too expensive for his purposes, Thayer purchased land at the convergence of the Ohio River and Twelvepole Creek in Wayne County.

 Guay, Jessica.
 "Paranormal investigations help preserve history of Ramsdell House in Ceredo."
 WCHS.
 October 31, 2016.
 Accessed January 24, 2017. https://wchstv.com/news/local/paranormal-investigations-help-preserve-history-of-ramsdell-house-in-ceredo.